ayeganov/SmartTanks/README.md

 # SmartTanks
-This project demonstrates the usage of an evolving neural network.
+This project demonstrates the usage of a genetically optimized neural network.